Ricky Skaggs: Later career

 In 2019, Skaggs performed at the 6th Musicians Hall of Fame and Museum Concert and Induction Ceremony.

 As of recent years, Skaggs continues performing at the historic Grand Ole Opry house in Nashville, Tennessee.

 In 2021 Skaggs was nominated for the SOTE award which was delayed by the Covid pandemic.

 Personal life

-Ricky Skaggs was previously married to Brenda Stanley and has two children, Andrew and Mandy, from that relationship.
+Ricky Skaggs was previously married to Brenda Stanley and has two children, Andrew and Mandy, from that marriage.
 Skaggs has been married to Sharon White of The Whites since August 1981.
-They have 2 children; a daughter, Molly, and a son, Lucas.
+They have two children; a daughter, Molly, and a son, Lucas.
 Molly Skaggs is a Christian/Gospel singer.
+Lucas is a multi-instrumentalist and session musician.

 In June 2020, Skaggs underwent quadruple bypass surgery in Nashville.

 Skaggs in 2021 was awarded the National Medal of the Arts by President Donald Trump.